Mark-Eis/snitch-sniffer/git-cribsheet.md

 `git merge revised-version`

-## Step Eight: Connect to corresponding repo in GitHub
+## Step Nine: Connect to corresponding repo in GitHub
 ### Only needs to be done once, and may require a personal access token

 See [Managing your personal access